wesley-trust/wesleytrust-com/_posts/2021-04-02-graph-api-groups-ps-pipeline.md

 - A validate object is then built for each group with failed checks
 - Information is then returned about whether the group passed validation, and if not, what each group failed
 - If successful, the validated group objects are returned

+The complete function as at this date, is below:

 <details>
   <summary><em><strong>Expand code block</strong> (always grab the latest version from GitHub)</em></summary>